Reinventing the shared family music experience with an entirely new all-in-one physical & digital solution, and in turn disrupt an industry.

 • Created and developed interactive prototypes & 3D models

-• Hired and built a small design team
+• Hired and built out a small design team

 Summary